apache/yetus/asf-site-src/source/documentation/in-progress/precommit-qbt.md

 </body></html>
 ```

-NOTE: Be aware that ASF mailing lists do not allow HTML formatted email.
+If your mailing lists do not allow HTML-formatted email, then the `--brief-report-file`
+provides a solution.
+This option creates a very plain, reduced content text file
+suitable for email.
+It contains just the barebones information needed to get
+information on failures: what voted -1, what tests failed, what subsystems are long
+running (configurable with the `--brief-report-long` opton), and a list of any
+attached log files.